NY-508 Rapid Rehousing Policies and Procedures Manual Template

 HMIS & CoC Monitoring Policies and Procedures

-The purpose of this document is to provide guidance for conducting Homeless Management Information System (HMIS) and Continuum of Care (CoC) monitoring.
+The purpose of these documents is to provide guidance for conducting Homeless Management Information System (HMIS) and Continuum of Care (CoC) monitoring.
 Based on the HMIS Proposed Rule 580.9 (e) and Section 578.7 of the CoC Program Interim Rule, the lead agency (The Homeless Alliance of WNY) is responsible for monitoring and enforcing compliance by all Covered Homeless Organizations (CHOs) with all HUD requirements and will report compliance to the Continuum of Care and HUD.
 Each agency has signed an Agency Participation Agreement with The Homeless Alliance of WNY explicitly stating that they will be monitored.
 Each agency will be monitored at minimum every three years.